CBHX 2400 Clinical Bioethics

 Clinical Bioethics-Analyze the contribution of cultural, religious, and personal beliefs/practices on both the patient's health and the doctor-patient relationship.

-Clinical Bioethics-1) Analyze/debate policies on advance directives, surrogate decision-making, the NY Family Health Decisions Act.
-2) Evaluate the relationship between patient autonomy and informed decision-making.
+Clinical Bioethics-Evaluate the relationship between patient autonomy and informed decision-making.

 Clinical Bioethics-1) Discuss the association between student professionalism and the primacy of the patient's welfare.
 2) Describe the professional obligation to maintain patient trust by managing conflicts of interest.